 Everybody and their mom makes this Raspberry Thumbprint Cookie recipe, right?
 I’m sure you’ve had them before.
 Some call them jam thumbprint cookies.
 The recipe has been around forever.
 I feel like everyone I’ve offered these to this week has said, Oh, I LOVE these cookies, my sister/grandma/mom used to make them!
 They are just a classic and everyone needs to try making them at least once.
 They are so pretty on a Christmas plate.

-patch up those cracks now (or the jam will seep out)
+3 – Patch up those cracks now (or the jam will seep out).

 If Christmas isn’t the perfect time to make a thousand thumbprint cookies, then when is it??
-Do it! (…Then maybe get your husband to hide them from you.)
+Do it! (…and then maybe get your husband to hide them from you.)

 More holiday cookies you should make this year!